mythz/mythz.github.com/source/_posts/2013-02-27-the-deep-insights-of-alan-kay.markdown

 which were the foundations for much of personal computing and programming as we know it today, including:

   - Laser Printers
-  - Object Orientated Programming / Smalltalk
+  - Object Oriented Programming / Smalltalk
   - Personal Computers
   - Ethernet / Distributed Computing
   - GUI / Mouse / WYSIWYG